IgniteUI/indigo-design-docfx/en/patterns/data-visualizations.md

 The Data Visualization Pattern comes with styling flexibility provided by the Chart component, Input and Text elements that constitute it.

 > [!WARNING]
 > After inserting a Data Visualization Pattern, you should trigger `Detach from Symbol` to break it down to the separate components that are used to create the layout in order to be able to generate it as Angular code.
-The Category Chart itself, however, must stay intact and not be detached!
+The Chart and Dropdown, however, must stay intact and not be detached!

 <img class="responsive-img" src="../images/data_visualizations_detach.png"  srcset="../images/data_visualizations_detach@2x.png 2x" />